elisha2kyakpo1/mars_rover_challenge/README.md

 ## Available Scripts

-In the project directory, you can run to test the project:
+In the project directory, you can run to run the project:

 ### `Ruby bin/main.rb`